1Kosmos/dotnetcore-helper-files/README.md

 git clone https://github.com/1Kosmos/dotnetcore-helper-files.git
 ```

-- Navigate to the `dotnet-core-helper-files` folder and open the project solution in Visual Studio (double-click `BIDHelpers.sln`)
+- Navigate to the `dotnetcore-helper-files` folder and open the project solution in Visual Studio (double-click `BIDHelpers.sln`)
 - Build the solution:- **Select the project -> right-click -> Build**

 After a successful build, `BIDHelpers.1.0.0.nupkg` will be generated in `BIDHelpers/bin/Debug`